MoVA: Adapting Mixture of Vision Experts to Multimodal Context: Experiments

-As presented in~\cref{tab:component}, we perform an ablation to thoroughly delve into the effect of each component.
+\textbf{Component-wise analysis.} As presented in Table~\ref{tab:component}, we perform an ablation to thoroughly delve into the effect of each component.
 First, we try to replace the context-aware routing with random routing.
-Without task-relevant vision experts, the performance drops by a large margin, especially on the text-oriented ChartQA and DocVQA benchmarks.
-Removing context-aware routing to leverage all vision experts also brings similar results.
+Without task-relevant vision experts, the performance drops by a large margin, especially on the text-oriented VQA benchmarks.
+Removing context-aware routing to leverage all vision experts also leads to similar results.
 It proves that both these modifications introduce biased information from irrelevant vision experts due to the removal of context-aware routing.
 Then, we ablate the effectiveness of the MoV-Adapter by replacing it with simple linear layers.
 The removal of fine-grained expert feature fusion downgrades performance across all datasets.
 These results delineate that each component in MoVA can consistently yield significant gains.